Best Costa Rican Coffees in 2022

 We recommend that you look for certifications when shopping for Costa Rican coffee.
 But we also suggest that you look into the farm and growing region of the coffee as well.
 Don’t immediately discount a brand just because it doesn’t say “organic” on the label.

 Kosher certification is different.
 It has strictly defined rules.
 Kosher means that the product complies with Jewish dietary law.
-Coffee is inherently Kosher, so the certificate shows that it hasn’t been doctored with any additives like flavoring or preservatives.
+Coffee is inherently Kosher, so the certificate shows that it hasn’t been doctored with any additives like flavouring or preservatives.

 The grind or not to grind that is the question.

 As a site staffed by coffee nerds, we recommend that you always buy whole bean coffee and grind it yourself.
-As soon as coffee is ground, it begins to release its flavor, and before you know it, your pre-ground coffee will taste stale.
+As soon as coffee is ground, it begins to release its flavour, and before you know it, your pre-ground coffee will taste stale.
 This is a particular concern when you’re buying coffee online because the shipping time will add to the delay between grinding and brewing.

 However, if you don’t have access to a good burr grinder and must buy pre-ground coffee, there are a few things to keep in mind.